 If you are not sure where your project falls, use this framework.
 It covers the most common deployment scenarios and gives a clear recommendation for each.

 That last row is the gray zone.
-For mid-size deployments with 3 to 10 screens and budgets between $5,000 and $50,000, a limited consultation - even just 4 to 8 hours of expert planning - can prevent the most common mistakes without the cost of a full engagement.
-Think of it as getting a blueprint before you start building, not hiring an architect to manage the entire construction.
+For a mid-size setup, 3 to 10 screens and a budget between $5,000 and $50,000, a few hours of planning can head off the common mistakes without paying for a full engagement.
+Think of it as buying the blueprint, not hiring the architect to run the whole build.

 Real Expert vs. Reseller

-This distinction matters more than most buyers realize.
-The digital signage industry is full of resellers who position themselves as consultants.
-Their advice is shaped by their commission structure, not your needs.
-Here is how to tell the difference.
+This one matters more than buyers realize.
+The industry is full of resellers wearing a consultant's hat.
+Their advice follows their commission, not your needs.
+Here is how to spot the difference.

 Real Expert